 Outcomes When the outcome variable, ΔY{ij} , is the difference in current state service provision and legitimacy, we expect that $\beta{state} < 0$.
-That is, as Δd{ij} grows large, the block assigned to a more distant state headquarters reports lower state responsiveness.
+That is, as Δd{ij} grows large, the block assigned to be more remote from security headquarters reports lower responsiveness in terms of policing and dispute management.
 As all blocks receive some degree of state services, our treatment effects estimate the intensive margin of state presence.